- What does the exception clause actually do?

 - People who have committed a crime should be punished.
 How does removing the exception clause retain that goal?

 - Punishment for a crime does not have to include inhumane treatment.
-In fact, inhumane treatment can be detrimental to learning a lesson about previous behavior because it aggravates anger and disenfranchisement.
+In fact, inhumane treatment can be detrimental to learning a lesson because it aggravates anger and promotes more disenfranchisement.

-- In KY, 97% of convictions are plea bargain arrangements brokered by a white (95%) prosecutor and an individual (disproportionately black).
-There is no trial and no jury, and many instances of coerced agreements that do not accurately reflect criminal behavior
+- In KY, 90% of convictions are plea bargain arrangements brokered by a white (95%) prosecutor and an individual (disproportionately black).
+There is no trial and no jury, and coerced agreements are not necessarily accurate reflections of what happened.

 - What effect does slavery have on an individual?